 Your consumers live in the browser and that’s where most (if not all) your creations should be targeted for deployment.
-Latter sections in this chapter introduce some of the technologies that make these visualizations possible, but they will not include phrases like “Java applet” or “Adobe Flash”.
+Latter sections of this chapter introduce some of the technologies that make these visualizations possible, but they do not include phrases like “Java applet” or “Adobe Flash.”
 Relying on the native capabilities of modern browsers and web frameworks will help you reach the largest possible audience in the most compatible and accessible ways possible.
 It will have the added benefit of making you sympathize a bit more with the complexities faced by user-interface developers (whom you should also take to lunch on occasion to trade security knowledge for useful front-end coding tips and techniques).

 type="general"